ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 I've had some very enjoyable consulting experiences, but I wonder what things might have been like if I had seen and understood the difference between needs and strategies sooner.

+If you _do_ want to contribute financially to the book, there are ways:

+1. Although the lowest price on Leanpub is `0$` and you are encouraged to use that, it's also possible to raise that number.
+2. [Other ways?
+Contribute to the nonprofit?
+TBD]

 ### Creating This Book "In The Open"

 A very significant benefit of giving the book away is that I can build it "in the open."